Q2 2014 drill targets currently underway

 Regional native vegetation typically includes pine, cedar and fir trees, manzanita, black oak, brush and native grasses.

 Commercial stands of second growth pine and Douglas Fir are sufficient to satisfy mine timber requirements, and there is ample

 water available.
 Rock Creek is the nearest year-round stream and water source to the site, which crosses the northern portion

 of the property generally east to west.
 The north fork of Oregon Creek (a seasonal drainage) also crosses the southern portion

 of the property from northeast to southwest.

-four distinct underground river channels and three known lode gold veins.
+eight distinct underground river channels and five known lode gold veins.

 The Ruby property comprises two contiguous claim groups, the Ruby and the Golden Bear (aka Carson Camp), both of which include

 lode and placer claims.
 The Ruby claims combine three former producing gold mines; the Ruby, the Bald Mountain Extension, and